|About the course

 - Research Project: You will do a major research project, working in an academic research lab on a project at the cutting edge of science.
 Students are trained in research methods appropriate to their field and take advantage of the state-of-the-art research facilities at Sheffield.

-Lectures in Year 4 allow students to explore a broad range of topics at the cutting edge of both chemistry and chemical biology research.
+Chemistry lectures in Year 4 allow students to explore a broad range of topics at the cutting edge of both chemistry and chemical biology research.
 Students currently select 9 courses across the year, allowing them to develop their own interests and specialities.
 Current options include:

 - Supramolecular Chemistry